 Gee I can’t imagine why I didn’t have great alignment.
 If only I had a post where I could refer back and teach myself how to do it correctly.
 (Best alignment process for the Celestron NexStar 8SE).
 Stupid lazy git.

 Anyway, I really wanted to get to some astrophotography of Jupiter.
-Wasn’t awesome but got a white blob.
+It wasn’t awesome but I got a white blob.
 Wasn’t really expecting anything.

 But it was promising enough that I started my “new project” anyway.
 I have my wife’s old iPhone, and everything I’ve read says iPhones tend to focus better on EPs than Android for their camera design, and the best software on the market seems to be Night Cap(ture) which is only available for iOS.
 So I decided I would repurpose the phone that is sitting unused, basically an iTouch / iPod at this point, and use it as my dedicated astro camera.